Guinness World Records title attempt

 1. All participants must be registered for the attempt using the Bubbly Maths Registration Form.

-2. All participants should be taught the “Fantastic Fractals” lesson between 17:00 & 17:30 on Thursday, 10th October 2019 following the published lesson plan.
+2. All participants should be taught the “Fantastic Fractals” lesson between 17:00 & 17:30 UK time, on Thursday, 10th October 2019 following the published lesson plan.
 The same format must be followed at each location.

 3. You can have one teacher per group, in many classrooms or in a larger space like a hall or auditorium.
 These teachers must be suitably qualified, and cannot be witnesses, but are counted as participants.